 Milwaukee West won the first championship with West Allis runner-up.

 Waukesha (before it became North, South, and West) won 15 State championships to lead all schools.
 Seven of those titles came in succession (1964-70).
 All but one came during a 17-year period from 1958-1974.
-Madison West has won 13 State team titles as has Madison Memorial along with 15 second-place finishes.
+Madison Memorial has won 14 team championships along with 15 runner-up finishes.
+Eight of Memorial's titles have come in the last 10 years.
+Madison West has won 13 State team titles.
 Wauwatosa, before it became two schools with East and West, won nine titles.
 Seven of those came during an eight-year period from 1944-51.
 Shorewood also has nine titles, including five in a row from 1935-39 and all nine of them coming from 1933-1943.
 Arrowhead and McFarland have won six, with all six of McFarland's coming consecutively from 2007-12.
 Kenosha and Whitefish Bay have won five titles.

 Boys swimming and diving was conducted in a single class until 1993 when a two-division format was adopted.
 Verona won the first Division 2 team championship.

 Only three athletes have won the same individual event four times.
 Kyle Bubolz of Waukesha North/Kettle Moraine was the first to do it.
 He won the Division 1 50-yard freestyle from 2001-04.
 Ryan Jefferson of Edgewood accomplished the feat in the diving competition, winning the Division 2 titles from 2003-06.
 Alex DeLakis of Eau Claire Memorial/North was a four-time Division 1 champion in the 100 breaststroke from 2010-13.